Content style guide

 Structure and layout

-The overwhelming majority of our copy is viewed via the web.
+Most of our copy is viewed on the web.
 And most people don’t read full webpages.
 They prefer skimming to find relevant information.

 Do